Professor Clare Anderson BSc (hons), PhD, FHEA

 • Theme Leader for Biomarkers of Alertness in the CRC for Alertness, Safety & Productivity (2013-2020) and founding member of the Australian Sleep and Alertness Consortium (ASAC, now Sleep Health Foundation’s Industry Research Collaboration).

-• Expert consultant for several road safety organizations including National Transport Commission, National Road Safety Priority Program, Transport Accident Commission and Office of Public Prosecutions (Victoria, Australia)
+• Acted as expert consultant for several road safety organizations including National Transport Commission, National Road Safety Priority Program, Transport Accident Commission and Office of Public Prosecutions (Victoria, Australia)

-• Adjunct Professor of Fatigue and Road Safety, Monash University Accident Research Centre
+• Adjunct Professor (Research).
+Monash University Accident Research Centre

 • Adjunct Professor/CI in NHMRC Synergy, School of Psychology, University of Sydney